Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 58.3%.
-It fell of 1.4 percentage points from November and contracted by 4.8 percentage points from same month last year.
+• The local employment rate stands at 60.8%.
+It contracted of 0.2 percentage points from June and grew by 3.0 percentage points from same month last year.

-• Local unemployment rate reached 7.4%.
-It declined by 0.0 percentage points month-over-month, and showed growth by 0.7 percentage points year-over-year.
+• Local unemployment rate stands at 6.5%.
+It showed growth by 0.5 percentage points month-over-month, and contracted by 0.7 percentage points year-over-year.

 Employment Trends